-Located five miles west of NC 280 on North Mills River Road - at the entrance to the National Forest.
-Now open year-round (with limited services from November 1 - March 31), this campground offers 16 level, shady sites with flush toilets.
+Now open year-round (with limited services from November 1 - March 31), this campground, located adjacent to the picnic area at North Mills River Recreation Area, offers 16 level, shady sites with flush toilets.
 Smaller RV's will fit into some sites and are welcome, but no water or electricity hookups are provided.
-Rates are $17/night.
 The campground is across the road from the river and a picnic area and large grassy meadow are nearby.
 The campground is within a short distance of trails that start at Trace Ridge trailhead, and within a few minutes' drive of all trails in the Pisgah ranger district.

-To get more information and reserve a site, visit the North Mills River Campground page on Recreation.gov.
+You can get more information and reserve a site on the North Mills River Campground page on Recreation.gov.

 Designated Roadside Campsites

-Several of these are located along FS 5000 and FS 1206 as well.
-These sites have recently been re-graded, with the parking areas enlarged, steps added, gravel tent pads and lantern posts as well as some other fixtures such as fire rings installed.
-This makes these sites much more desirable for those looking to save a buck on campsites, but they are for tents only on a first-come, first-served basis, and are usually completely full on summer weekends.
+This makes these sites very desirable for those looking to save a buck on campsites, but they are for tents only on a first-come, first-served basis, and are usually completely full on summer weekends.

 If you would like to see your place of lodging listed here, please contact us.